CloudMonitor

 -

 Critical: Trigger an alert if the instance CPU usage is 99% or higher for 60 consecutive 1-minute periods.
-This helps you monitor the resource level of the cluster.
-If usage remains consistently high, you need to scale out.
+If usage stays consistently high, scale out.

 -

 Warn: Trigger an alert if the instance CPU usage is 99% or higher for 10 consecutive 1-minute periods.
-This practice helps you promptly check whether high CPU usage is caused by business changes.
+Check whether high CPU usage is caused by business changes.

 -